-Shared Sentences is a media training and film production project engaging adults in a creative film making process.
-Over the course of ten weeks, participants create short documentary films designed to make a positive impact in their community.
+Shared Sentences is a media training and film and audio production project engaging adults and young people in a creative filmmaking or radio production process.
+Over the course of 10-16 weeks, participants create short documentary content designed to make a positive impact in their community.

-By taking part in the programme, participants learn how to use professional video cameras and sound recording equipment, as well as learning interview technique, communication skills and how to use video editing software.
+By taking part in a Shared Sentences project, participants learn how to use professional video cameras and sound recording equipment, as well as learning interview technique, communication skills and how to use video and audio editing software.
 In addition to valuable transferable skills, participants are also able to gain a media qualification, supported by an educational partner.

-We empower individuals to take active roles as citizens, making short films that reengage with and support their communities to foster positive change.
-We actively help participants to have their voice and the voices of their community heard by screening the films to decision-makers identified during the production process.
+We empower individuals to take active roles as citizens, making short film and radio content that engages with and supports their communities to foster positive change.

 Sean-Paul, a Shared Sentences participant, had this to say about his experience: